I found the place by accident, like everybody does.

 Up the stairs (still without hand-rails) there was a spacious deck, with a crow’s nest and another spiral staircase to a third level at the rear, like the poop deck on an old galleon.
 Supporting this, a more modern structure, a cabin with glass windows.

 The view out over the sea was spectacular: a great bowl of ocean bounded by a forested headland to the left, and over to the right, a tree-covered island where I could just make out a the shape of a single house near the rocky shore.
 Beyond that, the tourist beaches of Kata.

-One evening the top deck was packed with heavily muscled and tattooed guys, most of them, apparently, soldiers or former soldiers, Australians and British.
+One evening the top deck was packed with heavily muscled and tattooed guys, most of them, apparently, soldiers or former soldiers, all Australian or British.
 I chatted with one or two of them, and got talking to an Aussie called Clay, who turned out not to be military himself but a therapist who said he wanted to work with traumatised soldiers here.
 There were huts down the hill under the trees, where one such soldier had been living.
 The idea was to bring others here, to live in the forest, exercise, meditate and find some peace.
 And work with people like Clay to get their shit together.
 Something called the Post-Traumatic Stress Disorder Foundation was involved, and there was a film crew here to document the beginnings of the project.
 Clay was an adept in Neuro-Linguistic Programming and wanted to be involved — but he was frustrated: all the soldiers wanted to do, he said, was get wasted and go into town to find hookers.

 ‘I can’t work with someone who smokes marijuana every day,’ he said.

 So Clay and the soldiers never got off the ground.
 Nor did the film, as far as I know; a trailer was released, but I believe that’s all.